 - Patient and family education

-- Group therapy facilitated by master’s level clinician 6 days a week
+- Group therapy facilitated by a master’s level clinician six days a week

-- Individual therapy, case management, and aftercare planning with family intervention into the treatment plan
+- Individual therapy, case management and aftercare planning with family intervention

 - Continuous monitoring to ensure safety

 Our team of behavioral health specialists work together to provide you with comprehensive mental health care.
 This team includes:

 - Recreation therapists

 Intensive outpatient program (IOP) and partial hospitalization program (PHP)